What is Explorers? | What types of activities will I be doing? | What will I learn about in health care? | How do I join? | Imagine U

 What type of activities will I be doing?

-Below you will find the 2012 - 2013 calendar of events for our Medical Explorers program.
-Meetings will take place the second Thursday of each month (with the exception of February) and will begin promptly at 6 p.m. and will be dismissed at 7p.m.
+Below you will find the 2013 - 2014 calendar of events for our Medical Explorers program.
+Meetings will take place the second Thursday of each month and will begin promptly at 6 p.m. and will be dismissed at 7p.m.

-Reminder: If Kanawha County Schools are cancelled or dismissed early due to weather on a scheduled medical explorers date, the meeting will automatically be cancelled.
+REMINDER: If Kanawha County Schools are cancelled or dismissed early due to weather on a scheduled Medical Explorers meeting date, the meeting will automatically be cancelled.
 We will plan to meet at the next regularly scheduled meeting.